 Hazard Analysis — Fall from heights

-Workers who install roofing battens and underlayment may fall from heights.
+Workers who install asphalt roofs may fall from heights.
 Falls from heights include worker falls to a lower level which result in injury on impact against an object or the ground.

 Workers working above ground level may pose a safety hazard and be at risk of falling from heights.
 The result of such fall can potentially cause fractures, sprains, strains, contusions, severe damage to internal organs and even death.